 The Headteacher/Principal /line manager will give careful consideration to any request.
-Should the request not be accommodated in the business reasons for this will be explained to the Employee.
+Should the request not be accommodated in the business reasons for this will be explained to the employee.

-Please refer to the Trust's flexible working policy and procedure for further details.
+Please refer to the Trust's flexible working policy and procedure which can be found on the Trust website for further details.